xmtp/XIPs/XIPs/xip-42-universal-allow-block-preferences.md

 The ability to 'allow' or 'block' contacts is fundamental for safeguarding users' inboxes in messaging.
 'Allow' promotes a conversation from a 'request' or 'invitations' UI component to a 'primary inbox' component, while 'Block' gives users the vital ability to remove spam and other unwanted content from their inbox.

 Because XMTP hasn't yet standardized a method for communicating these actions across the network, changing preferences in one app does not affect other inboxes.
-This results in inbox apps failing to remove unwanted conversations and properly display desired communications.
+This results in inbox apps failing to remove unwanted conversations and properly displaying desired communications.

 ## Specification